Games Workshop

 6. Terrain Kits: Terrain kits offer pre-made or modular components that allow players to create immersive battlefields for their miniatures.
 These kits include structures, ruins, landscapes, and other elements that add depth to the tabletop gaming experience.

-7. Paints and Brushes: Games Workshop produces a range of paints, brushes, and other tools designed specifically for painting their miniatures.
-They offer a vast selection of colors and specialized products to achieve desired effects.
+7. Paints and Brushes: produces a range of paints, brushes, and other tools designed specifically for painting their miniatures.
+They offer a vast selection of colors and specialized products to achieve the desired effects.

-8. Accessories: Games Workshop offers a variety of accessories such as dice, templates, measuring tools, and markers that are essential for gameplay and maintaining a smooth gaming experience.
+8. Accessories: Such as dice, templates, measuring tools, and markers that are essential for gameplay and maintaining a smooth gaming experience.

-9. Limited Edition Models: Periodically, Games Workshop releases limited edition miniatures, often with unique sculpts or special paint schemes.
+9. Limited Edition Models: Periodically, GW releases limited edition miniatures, often with unique sculpts or special paint schemes.
 These models are collectors’ items and can be highly sought after by hobbyists.

-10. Digital Products: In addition to physical products, Games Workshop also offers digital products, including apps that provide rules, army-building tools, and other resources for players.
+10. Digital Products: In addition to physical products, the company also offers digital products, including apps that provide rules, army-building tools, and other resources for players.

-11. Novels and Fiction: Games Workshop has an extensive library of novels and fiction set in their game universes.
-These books explore the rich lore, characters, and stories of Warhammer 40K, Warhammer Age of Sigmar, and other settings.
+11. Novels and Fiction: These books explore the rich lore, characters, and stories of Warhammer 40K, Warhammer Age of Sigmar, and other settings.

 • Warhammer 40,000